 - Help Center: View your number of articles, community posts (if available), comments, votes, and subscriptions.
 See Viewing your Help Center activity for articles, posts, and comments in your Support profile for more information.

-- Security Settings: change or reset your password (see Changing your password), view all devices and third-party applications that accessed your Zendesk (see Checking devices and applications that accessed your account), and activate two-factor authentication (see Enabling 2-factor authentication).
+- Security Settings: Change or reset your password (see Changing your password), view all devices and third-party applications that accessed your Zendesk account (see Checking devices and applications that accessed your account), and activate two-factor authentication (see Enabling 2-factor authentication).

 - Preferences: Enable Incident email notifications to receive updates when any Zendesk service is experiencing an outage.